roopali-singh/voice-assistant/README.md

 https://the-aether.netlify.app/

-**Aim:** To build a personal AI Voice Assistance Program using javascript.
 It will recognize what you say and answer accordingly.

 **It can perform the following tasks :**